Go to main content

 The job description is the reference document that guides the entire process.
 It must include:

-• The exact job title (in line with market standards to maximize visibility on job boards)
+• The exact job title (aligned with market standards to maximize visibility on job boards)

-• Main and secondary tasks, ranked by order of importance
+• Main and secondary duties, prioritized by importance

-• The profile sought: required qualifications, years of experience, technical and behavioral skills
+• The profile sought: required degrees, years of experience, technical and behavioral skills

-• Employment conditions: type of contract (permanent, fixed-term, apprenticeship), salary, benefits, location and remote work arrangements
+• Employment conditions: type of contract (permanent, fixed-term, apprenticeship), compensation, benefits, location and remote work arrangements

-A well-written job description reduces the number of irrelevant applications by 30 to 40% according to HR benchmarks from Hays (2025), which significantly reduces the workload for recruitment teams.
+A well-written job description reduces non-relevant applications by 30 to 40% according to HR benchmarks from Hays consulting (2025), which significantly lightens the workload of recruitment teams.

 Internal validation and budget arbitration

-Before any external publication, the job description must be validated by the operational manager, HR management and, if necessary, the finance department.
-This step avoids costly back-and-forth and aligns all stakeholders on the same selection criteria.
+Before any external posting, the job description must be validated by the operational manager, HR management and, if necessary, finance management.
+This step prevents costly back-and-forths and aligns all stakeholders on the same selection criteria.

 ---

-Sourcing is the phase of searching for and attracting candidates.
-In 2026, an effective sourcing strategy is based on a multi-channel approach combining generalist job boards, professional social networks, internal referrals and headhunting.
+Sourcing is the phase of candidate search and attraction.
+In 2026, an effective sourcing strategy relies on a multi-channel approach combining generalist job boards, professional social networks, internal referrals and executive search.

 Choosing the right distribution channels

-Generalist job boards (Indeed, Welcome to the Jungle, APEC for senior positions, Pôle Emploi) offer a wide audience but generate a large volume of applications to sort.
-They remain essential for hard-to-fill positions.
+Generalist job boards (Indeed, Welcome to the Jungle, APEC for executives, Pôle Emploi) offer wide audience but generate significant application volume to review.
+They remain essential for high-demand positions.

-LinkedIn Recruiter has become the reference tool for active sourcing, particularly for expert profiles and senior positions.
-With more than 28 million active users in France, the platform allows you to precisely target profiles based on their skills, sector and location.
+LinkedIn Recruiter stands out as the reference tool for active sourcing, particularly for expert profiles and executive positions.
+With more than 28 million active users in France, the platform allows precise targeting of profiles based on skills, industry and location.

-Employee referral (or employee referral) is often underestimated: employees recruited through referral have a retention rate 25% higher than other recruitment methods and integrate more quickly.
-Setting up an incentive referral program is a high value-added strategy.
+Employee referral is often underestimated: employees recruited through recommendation have a retention rate 25% higher than other recruitment methods and integrate faster.
+Implementing an incentive referral program is a high-value strategy.

-Specialized networks (GitHub for developers, Behance for creatives, sector-specific professional associations) allow you to reach very specific skill niches.
+Specialized networks (GitHub for developers, Behance for creatives, sector professional associations) allow reaching very specific skill niches.

 In 2026, 75% of active candidates research the employer's reputation before applying (Glassdoor Employer Branding Report, 2025).
-A well-maintained company page, authentic testimonials from employees and active presence on professional social networks are decisive assets for attracting the best profiles.
+A well-designed company page, authentic testimonials from employees and active presence on professional social networks are decisive advantages for attracting top talent.

 ---